aebm/debugging-workshop/ex1/player2.md

 - The EBS volumes in question are 1TB each, the snapshot creation rate is ~ 50 snapshot/day

 # Scenario II
-It's Friday 17:00AM and support personnel are reporting several users complained their site does not load
+It's Friday 5:00PM and support personnel are reporting several users complained their site does not load

 - Support personnel were not able to recreate the issue
-- One engineer who happens to be in Saint Petersburg reports that the site in question do load
+- One engineer who happens to be in Saint Petersburg reports that the site in question does not load
 - In fact, no sites hosted on your platform are loading for that engineer

 # Scenario III